CloudWithChris/cloudwithchris.com/content/blog/gpg-git-part-3.md

 By the end of this post, we should be able to use GPG Keys to sign our commits with a GPG Key from our machine.
 We won't introduce YubiKeys into the equation just yet, and we'll leave that for a part 4 post.
 In part 2, we generated a GPG master key for certification, and a subkey for signing.
 We'll be focusing on the signing subkey for the majority of this particular article.
 As a reminder, your keyring should only have the secret subkey imported, and not contain the private master key (Keep in mind principle of least privilege / separation of concerns!).

 Let's navigate to the repository that we were using.
-In the folder of your local Git repository, use your command line window to enter the following:
+In the folder of your local Git repository, use your command-line window to enter the following:

 ```bash
 git config --local user.email "alice@contoso.com"